 Huck Norris edges out similar brands for our list because the company offers two inserts for under $100, while others run $125-$150 for a set.
 A single Huck Norris insert weighs 85g and soaks up a little bit of sealant after installation, so you’ll have to use extra.
 But, extra weight is a reasonable price to pay for the ability to ride at lower air pressures without worrying about wheel damage.

-Although this isn’t a performance upgrade, you’ll certainly get some style points by upgrading items like bar ends, a seat clamp, stem top cap, and other small parts that match your bike’s primary or secondary color.
+Although this isn’t a performance upgrade, you’ll certainly get some style points by upgrading items like bar end plugs, a seat clamp, stem top cap, and other small parts that match your bike’s primary or secondary color.
 You can usually find each part for less than $20 and will have fun in the process.
 A sharp looking bike can lead to greater confidence, which is always a good thing to have on the trail.

-Frame and component protection
+Frame and Component Protection

 Frame guards from companies like All Mountain Style (AMS) and Zefal protect mountain bike frame finishes without taking away from the aesthetics.
 The guards run between $30 to $40 and come in a number of patterns and colors.
 Use a guard as another way to color match your mountain bike or go with a clear guard.